Short stays in Cornwall

 Saturday morning and you’re waking up in Cornwall!

 Book yourself in for a surfing lesson and experience the thrill of riding the waves.
 With surf schools on most beaches, you’ll find one for you.
 Experienced instructors will teach you water safety and surf skills, and you’ll be up and riding in no time!
-Perranporth is home to two surf schools Perranporth Surf School and Ticket to Ride.
+Perranporth is home to two surf schools Perranporth Surf School and Stoked Surf School.
 If surfing isn’t your thing, then hire a bodyboard or paddle board (depending on the conditions) and hit the water!